Wānaka: Swimming pool

 The Wānaka Recreation Centre has a 25 metre lap pool, a 20 metre learners pool and hot pool for adults.
 It is located at 41 Sir Tim Wallis Drive.
 The swimming complex was opened in 2018 and cost $12.8 million.

 Wānaka Community Hub

 The Wānaka Community Hub is home to 25 community organisations.
 The building includes a hall, foyer and offices.
 The build cost $3.8 million and was opened in October 2021.

 Library

 The Wānaka Library is in Dunmore Street.
 As well as an extensive collection of books and ebooks, audiobooks and newspapers, the library provides Wi-Fi, printing, copying and computer facilities.
 After issues with freedom campers in 2016, signs in the Wānaka Library ask people not to bathe or wash dishes in the toilets.

 Golf course

-The Wānaka golf course, located on Ballantye Road, was established in 1922.
+The Wānaka golf course, located on Ballantyne Road, was established in 1922.
 A further nine holes were added to the course in 1967 to make it an 18 hole golf course.
 The Wanaka Golf Club has around 950 members.